gensx-inc/gensx/examples/text-to-sql/README.md

-# GenSX Text-to-SQL Example
+# GenSX Text to SQL Example

 This example demonstrates how to use GenSX's `useDatabase` hook to create and query a SQL database.
-It shows how to:
+It's composed of two main workflows:

-- Initialize a database with a schema
+- `DataIngestionWorkflow`: Initializes a database with a schema and inserts data into tables.
-- Insert data into tables
-- Build a simple agent with a query tool that can answer questions about the data in the database
+- `DatabaseWorkflow`: Builds a simple agent with a query tool that can answer questions about the data in the database.

 ## Getting Started